Generalized moonshine II: Borcherds products: Lie algebras

-For the non-Fricke case, the power series expansion of $T_g(\sigma) - T_g(-1/\tau)$ has no terms with any negative powers of $q$.
-By the second case of Lemma \ref{lem:cartan}, and it suffices to check that $T_g(-1/\tau)$ has nonnegative integer coefficients, and that $T_g(\tau)$ is an eta-product $\eta(a_1 \tau)^{b_1} \eta(a_2 \tau)^{b_2} \dots \eta(a_n \tau)^{b_n}$ whose exponents satisfy the following positivity condition: \begin{itemize} \item For any residue class $k$ modulo $\mathrm{lcm}(\{a_1, \dots, a_n \})$, $\sum_{a_i|k} b_i \geq 0$. \end{itemize} The information necessary for verifying these conditions already exists in encoded form in Tables 2 and 3 in \cite{CN79}.
+Here, the notation $a_i|k$ means the order of $k$ in $\Z/\mathrm{lcm}(\{a_1, \dots, a_n \})\Z$ divides the order of $a_i$. \end{itemize} The information necessary for verifying these conditions already exists in encoded form in Tables 2 and 3 in \cite{CN79}.
 Table 2 gives a ``symbol'' for each conjugacy class, and the non-Fricke elements are those whose symbol has the form $n-$, $n|h$ for $h \neq n$, $n + s_1, s_2, \dots$ where no $s_i$ is equal to $n$, and $n|h + s_1, s_2, \dots$, where no $s_i$ is equal to $n/h$.
 Table 3 gives eta-product expansions of some of the non-Fricke elements, and the rest are described in the ``Harmonies and Symmetrizations'' column.
 Checking this information in each case, we find that the positivity condition is satisfied, and that $T_g(-1/N\tau) = k_1 + k_2/T_g(\tau)$ for some positive integers $k_1$, $k_2$.
 The coefficients of $T_g(-1/\tau)$ are therefore integers, and either by using the results of \cite{DLM00} as in the Fricke case, or by analyzing the eta product expansion of $\frac{T_g(-1/\tau)-k_1}{k_2}$, we find that the coefficients of $T_g(-1/\tau)$ are non-negative. \end{proof}